softonic/graphql-client/README.md

  */
 ```

-We can also filter the results in order to work with less data later.
+We can also filter the results in order to work with fewer data later.
 GraphQL queries may not have all the filters imaginable.

 ``` php
 $data->chapters = $data->chapters->filter(['pov' => 'third person']);